nandinigupta113/nandinigupta113/README.md

 ### Hey, I'm Nandini👋
 # 💫 About Me:
 Welcome to my profile!
 I'm a student, aspiring Full Stack Developer, part-time coder and full-time learner.
-I am currently interning @HSR-Hi-Tech-Sol, and closely working with a national level organization @ComputerSocietyofIndia.
+I am currently interning @HSR-Hi-Tech-Solutions, and closely working with a national level organization @ComputerSocietyofIndia.
 Thanks for visiting and I'd love to connect.

 ## 🌐 Socials: